 Business Development VPs win the contest for best-paid GW alumni, making an average $121K every year, though Directors of Operations and Information Technology Managers are not far behind at about $105K.
 Research Associates get the short end of the stick when it comes to salary; grads report making an average of around $47K in this job.

 Many GW grads end up living in Washington, DC, deeming it the most popular city for former students of this school.
 Mclean, Va. is another hot spot for GW grads, where salaries rank at the top of the pay scale (compensation averages out to approximately $142K).
 The city with the lowest median paycheck frequented by GW alumni is New York, N.Y., where earnings average $66K.
 Los Angeles, Calif. and Rockville, Md. are popular choices as well.

-A graduate with a Juris Doctor (JD), Master of Jurisprudence, or Master of Law (LLM) from GW can rake in a whopping average about $155K per year, more than any other degree from this school.
-Average annual salaries for those with a Bachelor of Business Administration (BBA) are the lowest of the pack, earning $39K.
+A graduate with a Juris Doctor (JD), Master of Jurisprudence, or Master of Law (LLM) from GW can rake in a whopping average $155K per year, more than any other degree from this school.
+The degree that warrants the lowest level of financial compensation is a Bachelor of Business Administration (BBA) (about $39K on average annually).